gregorio-project/hyphen-la/doc/liturgical-hyphenation.md

 These rules explain how to find the hyphenation point after a syllable according to the letters following the vowel of a syllable:

-- **no consonnant:** the hyphenation point is after the vowel.
+- **no consonant:** the hyphenation point is after the vowel.
     - Ex: *e-i*, *e-æ*, *e-o-a*, *vi-a*,*di-e-i*, *a-vi-um*.
     - This rule seems to suffer no exception.
-- **one consonnant (including h):** the hyphenation point is after the vowel.
+- **one consonant (including h):** the hyphenation point is after the vowel.
     - Ex: *ca-do*, *ve-ho*, *a-go*, *o-lus*, *e-rat*, *cæ-cus*, *gau-de*, *ve-ho*, *tra-ho*.
     - Etymological exceptions: *ad-est*, *per-eo*, *sub-igo*, *ob-œdire*, *pot-ens*, *prod-it*, *red-emptor*.
-- **two consonnants, no liquid group:** hyphenation point is between the two consonnants.
+- **two consonants, no liquid group:** hyphenation point is between the two consonants.
     - Ex: *om-nis*, *prop-ter*, *ag-men*, *tec-tum*, *ad-do*, *pos-se*, *il-le*.
     - Etymological exceptions: *a-sperges*, *re-spice*, *re-stituto*, *haru-spex*, *lecti-sternium*.
-- **two consonnants forming a liquid group:** hyphenation point is after the vowel.
+- **two consonants forming a liquid group:** hyphenation point is after the vowel.
     - Ex: *du-plex*, *A-tlas*, *fe-bris*, *a-gro*, *a-trox*, *quadru-plum*.
     - Etymological exceptions: *ob-lino*, *ob-litus*, *sub-limis*, *ab-ripio*, *ob-ruo*.
-- **three consonnants, no liquid group:** hyphenation point is after the second consonnant.
+- **three consonants, no liquid group:** hyphenation point is after the second consonant.
     - Ex: *sanc-tus*, *temp-to*.
     - Etymological exceptions: *con-spicio*, *ab-scindo*.
-- **three consonnants ending with a liquid group:** hyphenation is after the first consonnant.
+- **three consonants ending with a liquid group:** hyphenation is after the first consonant.
 	- Ex: *sim-plex*, *tem-plum*, *mem-brum*, *cas-tra*, *spec-trum*.
 	- Etymological exceptions: *a-stringo*, *re-splendeo*, *de-struo*.
-- **four consonnants:** very rare case, etymology is applied.
+- **four consonants:** very rare case, etymology is applied.
 	- Ex: *con-stringo*, *ob-strepo*, *abs-traho*, *trans-trum*.

 ## Specific rules

-The following rules are about specific case that do not follow the general rules:
+The following rules are about specific cases that do not follow the general rules:

 - **ch, ph, th** are unbreakable blocks as they correspond to *χ*, *φ* and *θ*, hyphenation point is before this block.
 	- Ex: *ma-china*, *ele-phantus*, *epi-thalamus*, *es-chato*, *Erech-theum*.